 Combat results when a minion blocks the action of a ready minion.
 Also, some cards' effects may cause combat.
 Whatever caused the combat, it is important to remember that only ready minions can participate in combat and that your minions cannot enter combat with any of your other minions.

-Being tapped or untapped doesn't matter for combat.
-Tapped minions fight just the same as untapped minions.
+Being locked or unlocked doesn't matter for combat.
+Locked minions fight just the same as unlocked minions.

 Note: The only minion cards that can be played during combat are combat cards (unless a card states otherwise, of course).